irlam/PhoneMonitor/README.md

 ❌ **What it does NOT do:**
 - No stealth or hidden features
 - No remote control capabilities
-- No keylogging, screenshots, or surveillance
+- No keylogging, screenshots, or surveillance capabilities
 - No camera or microphone access
-- No access to messages, calls, or personal data
+- No access to personal data, messages, calls, or media

 ### Uninstallation
 Users can stop sharing at any time by: